sdorsett/blog/_posts/2014-05-06-vagrant-and-puppet.md

 * 1.pool.ntp.org
 * 2.pool.ntp.org

-#### A. First we should install tree, since it will help us visualize the directory structure of the puppet manifest directory we'll be creating:
+#### A. First we should install tree, since it will help us visualize the directory structure of the puppet manifest directories we will be creating:

 {% highlight bash %}
 [root@vagrant vagrant-vms]# yum install -y tree